linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 13.05.2023 (announcement Linkspreed Franchise)
+- 🚀👀 Working hard on the Linkspreed franchise system today and wrapping up development on the landing page for the big release!
+What kind of franchises would you love to see under the Linkspreed umbrella? 🤔 #FranchiseGoals #Entrepreneurship #ExcitingThingsToCome

 ### 13.05.2023 (announcement Linkspreed.com)
 - 🎉🚀The whole Linkspreed team is thrilled to announce the full redesign of our platform! 🔥 Say goodbye to the old design you can still find on Seedspreed.
 We'll continue developing it and keeping it archived on our servers.
 But for now, enjoy a social network straight from the future! 🌟 #Linkspreed #Redesign #SocialMedia
 - https://github.com/linkspreed/General_Linkspreed/assets/102324985/81170e2f-d709-45ce-8487-56fad6dbd881